operskaas/RubyQuery/README.md

 ## Usage

+In order to use RubyQuery, you must define model classes that inherit from `SQLite3Model`, and create a `DBConnection` to your SQLite3 database.

+### Inheriting from `SQLite3Model`

 To use RubyQuery, you must require `sqlite3_model`, define a class that inherits from SQLite3Model, and call `self.finalize!` in the class definition, as such: